tsnellgrove/dark_castle3/doc/to_do.md

 	- this should be enabled by mode = 'exe_creature'
 	- DECISION: part of making verb methods 'symetric', 'creature' should be checked for in each method

+*** Long-term Pondering ***

+- TBD: reveiw / update / finalize doc file

+- TBD: possibly rename modules to indicate usage first? i.e. creature_class_def.py => class_def_creature.py ???

+- Long Term Pondering:
+	- the whole 'hand' concept is looking increasingly dodgy... too much inventory mgmt...
+	- maybe time to bite the recursive bullet and just allow portable containers in portable containers?

+- decide if interactive() class objects should eventually have noun identities (e.g. is_door() )

+- TBD: static_gbl => tupple

+- INPROC: Given that creatures will be contained:
+	- INPROC: need to embrace a node-based awareness of creature location
+	- DONE: need to embrace the use of recursion on methods like remove()
+	- INPROC: Apply this to concepts like drop() and stand() / exit()
+	- OLD DECISION: alternatively, just treat creature-containers as special exceptions
+	- NEW DECISION: started using recursion when applying weight to obj & creatures
+- TBD: Alternatively, maybe time to consider letting obj know what container they're in??

+- INPROC: review TADS3 terms for Description and preposition

+- IDEA: consider converting Writing to Decorations (examine() vs. read() )

+- TBD: make backpack a true container???
+- TBD: learn how to use VS Code word wrap and other features for Python
+- IDEA: maybe I should call validate() again between pre_action() and cmd_exe() and then again between cmd_exe() and post_action() ?

+- TBD: refactor gs. scope / mach_scope
+		- Use list comprehension to eliminate for-loop? (link: https://medium.com/self-training-data-science-enthusiast/python-list-comprehensions-use-list-comprehension-to-replace-your-stupid-for-loop-and-if-else-9405acfa4404 )

+- CANCEL: considers re-distributing not-in hand & read errors back into verb methods ???

+- DONE: for doors and containers, use None option for no lock or no lid?
+- CANCEL: Can I just set descript_key for Note in mk_def_pkl() with setter rather than whole dynamic_dict?
+	- CANCEL: why do I need gs.dynamic_static_dict again?

+python techniques:
+- Do a refactoring code review (look into the 'any' command in place of for loops)
+- TBD: Try argument unpacking ( https://www.geeksforgeeks.org/packing-and-unpacking-arguments-in-python/ )
+- TBD: Try tupples for static_dict
+	- NOTE: Franco on Tupples: A tuple is most suitable for immutable data with a well-defined order.
+The static data that you pass to class constructors is often a good example.Another useful time for tuples is when you want dictionary keys with more than one field.
+You cannot use something mutable there.
+- TBD: learn about Super()
+- TBD: read this article: https://sangeeta.io/posts/a-super-post-on-python-inheritance/

+pipeline & testing:
+- create 'win' test routine with checksum
+- TBD: Jenkins integration to automatically update "v3 alpha" tab with latest commits

 *** make database-driven! ***